lemlac/mulem/docs/reference.md

 ### try / except

 Exceptionable types are unwrapped with a question mark within a try block.
-Functiom that return an exceotionable type act as a try block.
-If a function doesn't have a return type and a `?` is used, then a exceotionable type is inferred.
+Function that return an exceptionable type act as a try block.
+If a function doesn't have a return type and a `?` is used, then a exceptionable type is inferred.
 Use of `?` outside of a try-like block is a syntax.
 Note that inline try expression don't use `?` because it expects an exceptionable type to be passed directly.

 ```mu
 safeResult = try divide(1, 0) except _ then 0.0